Fall Fishing

 Basics Don’t Change

 Fall is when you will see all the anglers spread out and working the shores and islands.
 It’s that pivot point when all the boats no longer sit on top of each other over some hole.
-It’s time to spread out and start chasing the Bass the same way they chase baitfish.
+It’s time to spread out and start chasing the big Bass the same way they chase baitfish.

 Fall Fishing for Lake Trout

-Sorry folks, my fishing tips end with the trout – it’s not a fish I go after, and I can’t speak to it.
+Sorry folks, my fall fishing tips end with the trout – it’s not a fish I go after, and I can’t speak to it.
 The good news is as the water gets cold, the trout come up from the deep, which opens up the species for anyone who doesn’t own a boat, as it’s the only time of year you’ll get them from shore.
 It also removes the need to drop lures super deep or try to guess where the thermocline is.
 If you want to take up trout fishing for the first time, the fall fishing season is the perfect time to start!

 Concluding Fall Fishing